Breaking down barriers against antimicrobials: elucidating a cross-kingdom novel lipid transport mechanism

 DedA Family of Proteins

-We hypothesise that DedA proteins have fundamental lipid transport roles essential for the biogenesis of the cell envelope, making them ideal targets for new approaches to combat antimicrobial resistance.
+We hypothesise that DedA proteins have fundamental lipid transport roles essential for biogenesis of the cell envelope, making them ideal targets for new approaches to combat antimicrobial resistance.
 However, the true functions of DedA proteins in Gram-negative bacteria remain unknown, and not a single DedA protein across life has been mechanistically characterised.

 Research Goals

-We will functionally characterise DedA proteins to identify their substrates using cutting-edge native mass spectrometry methods, and determine the route of lipid transport using a new in vivo cross-linking technique that I developed.
+2. Determine the route of lipid transport using a new in vivo cross-linking technique that I developed.

-Finally, we will study the cell envelope compositions of loss-of-function mutations in DedA proteins and develop a technique to assess alterations in membrane lipid distribution.
+4. Develop a technique to assess alterations in membrane lipid distribution.

 This research will generate detailed mechanistic insight into how this elusive protein family functions across life, while characterising how bacteria build their bacterial envelope barrier, which is central to their ability to tolerate and resist antimicrobials.